-The major objective of the Texas Tech University HSC, Oncology Fellowship Program
+The major objective of the Texas Tech University HSC, Hematology Oncology Fellowship

-is to train leaders in academic oncology.
-Fellows should achieve distinction in the
+Program is to train leaders in academic hematology oncology.
+Fellows should achieve

-The medical oncology fellowship is a two-year training program with 1 year optional
+The hematology oncology fellowship is a three-year training program.
+The division

 The patient-oriented training program encompasses didactic and bedside instruction,

 analysis of current literature and both clinical and laboratory research.
-The first
+Both inpatients